Roadmap to this page

 ~ Arieh King, Deputy Mayor of Jerusalem

 Israel's Finance Minister, a far-right settler, said it would be “justified and moral” to starve the 2 million Palestinians in Gaza.
 He subsequently suggested it would be possible to create a situation in which in two years Gaza's population would be half its current size.
-More recently, in May 2025, Smotrich declared: “We are disassembling Gaza, and leaving it as piles of rubble, with total destruction [which has] no precedent globally.
+More recently, in May 2025, he declared: “We are disassembling Gaza, and leaving it as piles of rubble, with total destruction [which has] no precedent globally.
 And the world isn’t stopping us.”
 He said Israel will “conquer, cleanse, remain.”
-Smotrich is joined in his genocidal zeal by Itamar Ben-Gvir, an illegal settler and the Minister of National Security, a convicted terrorist, who leads the Jewish Power party (the Jewish supremacist equivalent of “white power”).
+He is joined in his genocidal zeal by Itamar Ben-Gvir, an illegal settler and the Minister of National Security, a convicted terrorist, who leads the Jewish Power party (the Jewish supremacist equivalent of “white power”).

 The Knesset, Israel's parliament, openly debated whether starving children in Gaza would be a bad thing.
 Knesset Member Moshe Saada boasted: “I will starve Gazans!
 Yes absolutely.
 It is our duty to expel Gazans.”
+In September 2025, a member of Netanyahu's ruling Likud Party, proclaimed on Israeli television: “It’s time to vanquish, annihilate, and emigrate Gazans.”

 Israeli Military